Diizzayy/nuxt-graphql-client/docs/content/en/advanced/authentication.md

 - Or, in the Nuxt Configuration:
     ```ts[nuxt.config.ts]
-    import { defineNuxtConfig } from 'nuxt3'
+    import { defineNuxtConfig } from 'nuxt'

     export default defineNuxtConfig({
         modules: ['nuxt-graphql-client'],